 - 2 1/2 hours to New York City

 Several airlines serve the Wilkes-Barre/Scranton International Airport, which is 20 minutes from campus.
 The Pocono Mountains, offering spectacular scenery and an abundance of outdoor recreational opportunities including downhill skiing, are only a few minutes from campus.

-Marywood's programs are administered through four degree-granting colleges.
+Marywood's programs are administered through three degree-granting colleges.
 Undergraduate degrees are offered in a variety of academic programs, including the arts, sciences, music, fine arts, social work, and nursing.
 All students are required to complete a core curriculum in the liberal arts in addition to the courses in their major.
 Opportunities for undergraduates abound through double majors, honors and independent study programs, practicums, internships, and study abroad.
 Army and Air Force ROTC programs are also available.

 The University is fully accredited by the Middle States Commission on Higher Education, and its programs are accredited by the overseeing organizations in each discipline.

 87% of Marywood's full-time faculty members hold the highest degree in their field.
 The student-faculty ratio is 12:1.
 Faculty members are evaluated on both their teaching and their scholarly and artistic activities.